The Guide to Unlocking Growth:

 Question: What is the Marry Wow?
 What future Marry Wow is product working on?

-4. First Contract: While you may celebrate the contract as a win, your Champion is anxious.
+4. First Contract Anxiety: While you may celebrate the contract as a win, your Champion is anxious.
 They may be taking a career risk by bringing in a new vendor.

 Question: Do you have a clear definition of First Value?
 Are you measuring time to First Value?
 How do you shorten time to First Value?

-6. Standard Workflow: The second adoption milestone, Standard Workflow, occurs when the product becomes an integral part of the customer’s workflow — with enough users actively using the product in their workflow.
+6. Standard Workflow of Core Users: The second adoption milestone, Standard Workflow, occurs when the product becomes an integral part of the customer’s workflow — with enough core users actively using the product in their workflow.
 Standard Workflow is a critical milestone for renewals, because renewal is likely once the product becomes Standard Workflow.
 Also, churn is likely if the Champion leaves before achieving Standard Workflow.

-Question: When does your workflow become standard to the customer (i.e. what is the minimum number of active users and what is active usage)?
+Question: When does your workflow become standard to the customer?
+What is the minimum number of active users and what is active usage?
 To identify at risk customers, what customers have not achieved standard workflow?
-How do you shorten time to Standard Workflow?

-7. Full Deployment: This final adoption milestone is accelerated by faster adoption.
-To drive faster adoption, companies can measure adoption over time with Net Usage Retention (NUR).
-NUR also drives and is an early indicator of Net Revenue Retention, a critical business metric.
+7. Drive adoption to Full Deployment: Essentially, customers who use more, buy more and those who use less, buy less.
+Accelerate the final adoption milestone, Full Deployment, by measuring and driving adoption over time with Net Usage Retention (NUR).
+NUR is an early indicator of Net Revenue Retention, a critical business metric.
 Once Full Deployment is achieved, the Champion celebrates their success.

-Question: Are you measuring Net Usage Retention?
-Is your NUR above or below your target NRR?
+Question: Is your NUR above or below your target NRR?
 Have you identified the right usage metric?
-How do you drive NUR upward?

-8. New Use Cases (Cross-Sells): Selling New Use Cases to the same Champion resembles upsells and can enhance the Champion’s responsibility and position.
+8. New Use Cases (Cross-Sells) for the Same Champion: Selling New Use Cases to the same Champion resembles upsells and can enhance the Champion’s responsibility and position.
 In contrast, cross-selling to a new Champion even at the same customer may require restarting the entire new Customer Journey and appear threatening to the incumbent Champion.

 Question: Is the same Champion in charge of the New Use Case?